evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 - **Surroundsystem:** Features seven speakers and delivers a maximum output of  watts.
 - **Premium sound system:** Features 12 speakers and delivers a maximum output of  watts.

-The model has 3 USB-A connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
+As an option, you can get additional 2 USB-C connections.
+The model has 1 USB-A connections as standard.

+## Mobile App

+The Nio EL8 comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
+The app offers a wide range of features designed to enhance your driving experience:

+- **Lock & Unlock:** Securely lock or unlock your car doors with a tap.

 ## Lights